-Concepts of Abnormality and Psychological Disorders Classification of Psychological Disorders Factors Underlying Abnormal Behaviour Major Psychological Disorders
+Concepts of Abnormality and Psychological Disorders Classification of Psychological Disorders Factors Underlying Abnormal Behaviour Major Psychological Disorders Anxiety Disorders

-Anxiety Disorders

-Obsessive-Compulsive and Related Disorders

-Trauma- and Stressor-Related Disorders

-Somatic Symptom and Related Disorders

-Dissociative Disorders

-Salient Features of Somatic Symptom and Related Disorders

-and Dissociative Disorders (Box 4.1)

-Depressive Disorders

-Bipolar and Related Disorders

-Schizophrenia Spectrum and Other

-Psychotic Disorders

-Neurodevelopmental Disorders

-Disruptive, Impulse-Control and Conduct Disorders
+Obsessive-Compulsive and Related DisordersTrauma- and Stressor-Related DisordersSomatic Symptom and Related DisordersDissociative DisordersSalient Features of Somatic Symptom and Related DisordersSalient Features of Somatic Symptom and Related DisordersBipolar and Related DisordersBipolar and Related DisordersSchizophrenia Spectrum and OtherPsychotic DisordersNeurodevelopmental DisordersDisruptive, Impulse-Control and Conduct DisordersFeading and Related Disorders

-Feeding and Eating Disorders

-Substance-Related and Addictive Disorders
+Feeding and Eating Disorders Substance-Related and Addictive Disorders

-Effects of Alcohol: Some Facts (Box 4.2)
+- Effects of Alcohol : Some Facts (Box 4.2)

-Commonly Abused Substances (Box 4.3)
+- Commonly Abused Substances (Box 4.3)

-Key Terms Summary Review Questions Project Ideas Weblinks Pedagogical Hints
+- Key Terms Summary Review Questions Project Ideas Weblinks Pedagogical Hints

 You must have come across people who are unhappy, troubled and dissatisfied.
 Their minds and hearts are filled with sorrow, unrest and tension and they feel that they are unable to move ahead in their lives; they feel life is a painful, uphill struggle, sometimes not worth living.
-Famous analytical psychologist Carl Jung has quite remarkably said, "How can I be substantial without casting a shadow?
+Famous analytical psychologist Carl Jung has guite remarkably said, "How can I be substantial without casting a shadow?
 I must have a dark side, too, if I am to be whole and by becoming conscious of my shadow, I remember once more that I am a human being like any other".
 At times, some of you may have felt nervous before an important examination, tense and concerned about your future career or anxious when someone close to you was unwell.
 All of us face major problems at some point of our lives.
 However, some people have an extreme reaction to the problems and stresses of life.
 In this chapter, we will try to understand what goes wrong when people develop psychological problems, what are the causes and factors which lead to abnormal behaviour, and what are the various signs and symptoms associated with different types of psychological disorders?